 This result would have been no surprise to the Founders because governments throughout history have grown out-of-control until stopped by failure or violence.
 Tyrants will slowly expand their overreach hoping that we will not notice and accept their new "settled law".

-Part of the answer is that every public officer has sworn to uphold the Constitution and must refuse to enforce when any government officer exceeds their authority, and defend citizens against such abuse.
+Part of the answer is that every public officer has sworn to uphold the Constitution and must refuse when any government officer exceeds their authority, and defend citizens against abuse.
 Notice that they are not sworn to obey other government officers or any specific law, but to uphold and defend the Constitution.
 The elected Sheriffs are part of the balance of power, they are supposed to defy other branches.
 The same obligation is on every public officer whether in law enforcement or not.

 The final answer is ourselves.
 We also have the obligation to resist.
 That is the way Liberty works.
 Those in power push for more power and we push back to assure our freedoms.
 We must let any government or private power know, that exceeding its authority will be resisted.
 Gandhi and Martin Luther King showed us that violence need not be used, but that we must suffer the violence of the tyrant as the cost of proving our resolve.

 But are we not to obey the law?
 Of course we obey the laws when they do not violate our rights and are made within the proper authority of the law-making body.
-That is what "rule of law" means, not only that laws are to be obeyed but that the laws are lawful themselves.
+That is what "rule of law" means, not only that laws are to be obeyed but that the laws are themselves lawful.
 When laws exceed authority or violate our rights, then it is our duty to resist.
 Reread the Declaration if you have forgotten why.
 Natural Law and Common Law are the laws of the people.
 Government law, also known as Statutory Law, is the law of the King and requires our vigilance.